SemTalkOnline/SemTalkOnline/README.md

-# SemTalk Online - Kurzeinführung
+# SemTalk Online - Brief Introduction
-Stand: April 2022
+Stand: July 2022

-## Login/Registrierung
+## Login/Registration

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild7.png" width="600">
 </picture>

-- Datenbank und Repository können auf Wunsch individuell für den Kunden/Interessenten erstellt werden.
+- Database and repository can be custom built for the customer if desired.
-- Rollen:
+- Roles:
-  - Leser = Read-Only Modus
+  - Viewer = Read-Only mode
-  - Editor = Modellierer
+  - Editor = Modeler

-- Oberfläche kann über Optionen in der Sprache und Layout angepasst werden.
+  - Administrator = Customization of the GUI
+- Interface can be customized via options in language and layout.

 <hr>

-## Registrierung
+## Registration

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild4.png" width="600">
 </picture>

 - UserID = E-Mail
-- Benutzername = Anzeigename
+- Username = Name Shown
-- Passwort = Kann individuell gesetzt werden
+- Passwort = User-Defined Password
-- Schlüssel kann im Demo-System leer bleiben
+- Key is left blank when using the Demo version

 <hr>

-# SemTalkOnline Oberfläche – Viewer Ansicht
+# SemTalkOnline – Viewer GUI

-**Funktionalitäten sind eingeschränkt**
+**Function is limited**

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild3.png" width="600">
 </picture>

-- Ansicht von Modellen und Eigenschaften von Objekten
+- Able to view models and properties of objects
-- Export als Word, HTML, PNG und JPG
+- Export as Word, HTML, PNG and JPG

 <hr>

-##  Menü-Struktur
+##  Menu - Structure

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild6.png" width="600">
 </picture>

-- File = Modelle öffnen oder Exportieren
+- File = Open or export models
-- Open = Modelle können von der Festplatte oder aus der Datenbank geöffnet werden.
-Standardmäßig werden Modelle aus der Datenbank angezeigt.
-  - Modellauswahl mit Statusinformationen (Änderungsdatum, Wer, Aktuell im Edit-Modus)
+- Open = Models can be opened from the hard disk or from the database.
+Models from the database are displayed as the default.
+- Model is shown with status information (e.g. date modified, who modified, and current status).
 - Export: Word, HTML, PNG, JPG, Image File (SVG)
-- Print Preview = Drucken über den WebBrowser
+- Print Preview = Print via WebBrowser

 <hr>

-## Oberfläche
+## GUI for Viewers

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild2.png" width="600">
 </picture>

-- Wenn mehrere Diagramme im Modell enthalten sind, wird über dem “Pan & Zoom” Fenster ein Auswahlfeld angezeigt.

-- Kontext-Menü an den Objekten
+- If multiple diagrams are included in the model, a diagram selection box is displayed above the "Pan & Zoom" window.
+- Context menu on the objects
-  - Properties = Objekteigenschaften anzeigen
+  - Properties = Display object properties
-  - Refine = Wenn ein Objekt eine Ausprägung hat kann entsprechend in diese gesprungen werden.

-- [x] Alternativ im Menü auf “Object” drücken

-- [x] Weitere Funktionen zur Objektansicht sind über den Pfeil im Menü neben dem “Object” Button verfügbar
+  - Refine = If an object has an Attribute, you can jump to this Attribute.

+[x] Alternatively, press "Object" in the menu
+[x]  Further functions for the object view are available via the arrow in the menu next to the "Object" button.

 <hr>

-##  Weitere Menü-Erklärungen
+## Further menu descriptions

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild8.png" width="600">
 </picture>

-- Diagram = Diagramm Eigenschaften
+- Diagram = Diagram properties
-  - Weiterführende Navigation über den Pfeil neben dem Button
+  - Further navigation via the arrow next to the button

-- Explorer
+- Explorer:
-  - Diagrams = Darstellung des Navigationsbaums des Modells, Anzeige aller Diagramme innerhalb des Modells incl.
-Navigationsmöglichkeit
-  - Objects = Darstellung der Modellinhalte, welche Objektarten sind im Modell enthalten und Anzeige der Eigenschaften zu den Objekten bzw. der Position im Modell
+  - Diagrams = Displays the model’s navigation tree, displays all diagrams within the model incl. navigation option
+  - Objects = Display of the model contents, which types of objects are contained in the model and display of the properties of the objects or the position in the model.

-- Tools = Modellinformationen, SemTalk Optionen (Darstellung, Sprache, Login zu externen Systemen)
+- Tools = Model information, SemTalk options (display, language, login to external systems)

 <hr>

-# SemTalkOnline Oberfläche – Editor Ansicht
+# SemTalkOnline – Editor GUI

-## Funktionalitäten vom Viewer sind komplett enthalten.
+## All Viewer functionalities are included.

-**Oberfläche erweitert und Modellierungskomponenten**
+**Interface is extended to include additional modeling components**

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild10.png" width="600">
 </picture>

-- Unter dem “Pan & Zoom” Fenster, Objektvorlage (Stencil), diese können mit Hilfe von Drag & Drop aufs Zeichenblatt gezogen werden.
-- Objektausrichtung, Layout und Modellierungsfunktionen können über das neue Menü-Band oder über die weiteren Funktionen im Menü-Band angepasst werden.
+- Under the "Pan & Zoom" window is the Object Stencil that contains shapes that can be dragged and dropped onto the drawing sheet.
+The shapes shown are specific to the active Diagram.
+- Object orientation, layout and modeling functions can be accessed via the new menu ribbon or via the other functions in the menu ribbon.

 <hr>

-## Menu-Struktur
+## Menu - Structure

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild11.png" width="600">
 </picture>

-- New = Neues Modell auf Basis eines Standard-Templates
+- New = New model based on a standard template
-- Open = Bestehende Modell öffnen, analog zum Viewer
+- Open = Open existing model, analogous to the Viewer
-- Save = Speichert ein Modell
+- Save = Saves a model
-- SaveAs = Modell kann neu gespeichert werden, analog zu Office
+- SaveAs = Model can be saved again, analogous to Office
-- Import = Import bestimmter Formate z.B.
-SemTalk Editor, BPMN etc.
+- Import = Imports certain formats, e.g. SemTalk Editor, BPMN etc.
-- Export = Export in bestimmte Formate und Funktionen aus dem Viewer
+- Export = Export to available formats and functions from the Viewer
-- Check Out und Check In = Modell für andere Benutzer sperren.
+- Check Out and Check In = Locks or unlocks model for other users.

 <hr>

-## Modellierung
+## Modeling

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild12.png" width="600">
 </picture>

-- Durch Doppelklick auf ein Objekt kann ein Name schnell verändert warden, alternativ über die Objekteigenschaften
-- Objekteigenschaften können über das Kontext Menü (Rechtsklick) angepasst werden.
-Z.B.
-Attachments, Kommentare, Bearbeiter und weitere Attribute.
-  - Alternativ über “Object” im Menü-Band
-- Kannten können durch gedrücke-linke Maustaste von der Mitte des Objektes aus auf weitere Objekte gezogen werden.
+- A name can be changed by double-clicking on an object or via the Object’s properties.
+- Object properties can be accessed via the right mouse click context menu. e.g. attachments, comments, editor and other attributes.
+  - Menu can also be accessed via "Object" in the menu ribbon
+- Names can be dragged from the center of the object to other objects by holding down the left mouse button.

 <hr>

-## Objekteigenschaften
+## Object Properties

 <picture>
   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_DE/main/images/Bild14.png" width="600">
 </picture>

-- Sind Objekttyp spezifisch
-- Weitere Attribute können erzeugt werden
+- Objects are type-specific
+- Additional attributes can be created

 <hr>

-Weitere Funktionen können Sie über das Menü-Band entsprechend aufgerufen und Objekte angepasst werden.
-Hierzu empfehlen wir Ihnen eine Schulung oder Einführungsveranstaltung.
+Further functions can be called up via the menu ribbon and Objects can be edited as needed.
+Specific training or an introductory event is recommended before using customization features.